 The sexes look similar, although the song of the male is far more elaborate, varied and rich.
 The song starts out low then gradually increases in volume and pitch.
 The female generally produces a series of more monotone calls that, when produced near the male, cause him to sing.

 Birds on Hainan Island, off the south coast of China, have plumage that is more olive-coloured and have a paler underside.

 G. canorus is native to southern and western China, Vietnam and northern Laos.
 It is now scarce in its former range in Vietnam, possibly due to trapping pressure (Avibase, 2015; BirdLife International, 2015).

-Although G. canorus is ranked as least concern by IUCN (2015), it has been suggested by some sources that trapping pressure and other factors may be causing a moderate decline in its natural range (Avibase, 2015) and some measures are being taken to protect its habitat.
+Although G. canorus is ranked as Least Concern by IUCN (2015), it has been suggested by some sources that trapping pressure and other factors may be causing a moderate decline in its native range (Avibase, 2015) and some measures are being taken to protect its habitat.

 G. canorus has been introduced to Japan, Peninsular Malaysia, Singapore, Taiwan and Hawaii.
 It has established breeding populations in Japan, Singapore and the Hawaiian islands of Kauai, Oahu, Maui and Hawaii following accidental and deliberate introductions (Alien Species in Hawaii, 1999).
+Introduced G. canorus in Taiwan are threatening native G. taewanus through hybridization (Li et al., 2010b; BirdLife International, 2016), therefore it is likely that breeding populations of G. canorus also occur in Taiwan.
 It is also seen occasionally on Molokai (Field Guide to Birds of North America, 2015).
 There are four main populations in Japan, in Kyushu, Kanto, Tohoku and Nagano (Kawakami and Yamaguchi, 2004).

 Distribution TableTop of page